20 min read

 Key components:

-Although first in the document, the executive summary should be written last.
-Once financials, operations, and marketing are finalized, you'll have a clearer view of what truly defines your concept and strategy.
+It should be written last.
+That's because you'll have a better view of your concept and strategy.

-Market research goes beyond intuition; it informs every operational and financial decision.
+Market research informs every decision.
 By understanding local demand, customer preferences, and market gaps, you can position your restaurant for success.

 Look beyond menus to assess customer experience, marketing strategies, and technology use: